embrace-io/embrace-docs/content/android/integration/next-steps.md

 ## Feature Reference

-Embrace includes many optional advanced features that can help you figure out some of the most challeging issues.
+Embrace includes many optional advanced features that can help you figure out some of the most challenging issues.
 Learn about these features, and how to enable them, in our [Feature Reference]({{< relref "/android/features" >}}).

 ## API Docs